luseloso/personalize-mlops-v2/README.md

 After your datasets are submitted, upload the parameters file in **the root directory**.
 This step will start the step functions workflow.

-## 🛠 Configuration
+## Configuration

-To use this tool you will need to propperly setup a **parameter file**.
+To use this deployment you will need to propperly setup a **parameter file**.
 The parameter file contains all the necessary information to create the resources on Amazon Personalize.
 It fetches the parameters using the [boto3 personalize client](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/personalize.html).